+Technology

-Automatic transcription, translation and content analysis must become more robust, able to perform well on ever more diverse and difficult types of speech and text.
+In technology, automatic transcription, translation, and content analysis must become more robust, able to perform well on ever more diverse and difficult types of speech and text.
 Systems must learn to set decision thresholds automatically and output trustable confidence figures.
 Methods must be devised to port HLT capabilities to new languages, problems, and domains, at low cost and with smaller amounts of manually annotated training data.
 New types of automatic content analysis must be defined and developed, including discourse and conversation analysis in both speech and text.
 Effective automated scoring methods are needed for all types of automatic content analysis.

-Better integration of HLT and image understanding technology with large-scale knowledge bases and systems that can actively explore the physical world must be achieved.
+Better integration of HLT and image understanding technology with largescale knowledge bases and systems that can actively explore the physical world must be achieved.